brookhong/Surfingkeys/README.md

 ## Hotkey to toggle Surfingkeys

-By default, `alt-s` will toggle Surfingkeys for current page.
+By default, `alt-s` will toggle Surfingkeys for current site.
 When Surfingkeys is turned off, all mappings stop working except the hotkey.
 To change hotkey, use settings below:

     Events.hotKey = 'i'; // hotkey must be one keystroke with/without modifier, it can not be a sequence of keystrokes like `gg`.